 Hello, I am Cynthia Lincke.
 I am a licensed clinical social worker (LCSW) in the state of Illinois and Texas.
 I received my Master of Social Work (MSW) from the University of Southern California in 2016, with a concentration in Community Organization, Planning and Administration and a sub-concentration in Military Families.
-I obtained my LSW in 2018 and my LCSW in 2021.
+I obtained my social work license in 2018 and my clinical social work license in 2021.
 I am currently a PhD candidate at Eastern University, pursuing a PhD in Organizational Leadership with a concentration in Nonprofit and Public Administration.
-In 2020 I received my Certificate of Advanced Graduate Studies (CAGS) and anticipate I will graduate with my PhD by May 2023.
-My dissertation is focused on racial justice leaders, in the United States of America, who are working to end discrimination against black people.
+In 2020 I received my Certificate of Advanced Graduate Studies (CAGS) and anticipate I will graduate with my PhD by May 2024.
+My dissertation is focused on racial justice leaders, in the United States of America, who are working to end discrimination against Black people.

 For the past eight years, I have fully invested all my time in the non-profit I co-founded with my husband, Princesses and Ladies Inc. I provide services ranging from micro to macro levels.
 The last couple years a major part of my service there has been on a micro level, providing therapy, under supervision, for individuals, couples and families.
 On a mezzo and macro level, I work locally and internationally with various community leaders and organizations on different community and organizational projects respectively.